achadansori/achadansori.github.io/_pages/about.md

 profile:
   align: right
   image: pp.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: false
-  # more_info: >
-  #   <p>555 your office number</p>
-  #   <p>123 your address street</p>
-  #   <p>Your City, State 12345</p>

-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: false
 selected_projects: true
-social: true # includes social icons at the bottom of the page
+social: true

 announcements:
-  enabled: false # includes a list of news items
+  enabled: false
-  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  scrollable: false
+  limit: 5

 latest_posts:
   enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: true
-  limit: 3 # leave blank to include all the blog posts
+  limit: 3
 ---

+## About Me

-Bachelor of Applied Science in Electronics Engineering with a solid foundation in embedded systems, control systems, and artificial intelligence.
-I have a strong passion for robotics, especially in the field of marine robotics, where I consistently contribute to research and competitions involving Autonomous Underwater Vehicles (AUVs), Remotely Operated Vehicles (ROVs), and Autonomous Surface Vehicles (ASVs).
+I am a **Bachelor of Applied Science in Electronics Engineering** from **Politeknik Elektronika Negeri Surabaya (PENS)** with expertise in embedded systems, control systems, and artificial intelligence.
+My passion lies in **marine robotics**, with experience in developing systems such as AUVs, ROVs, and ASVs.

-Throughout my academic and professional journey, I have demonstrated consistency in pursuing hands-on experience with intelligent robotic systems from control systems and embedded programming to computer vision and ROS-based autonomy.
-I have led and been part of several national-level marine robotics competitions and offshore collaborative projects, including working on actual rigs and real-world surveys, and remained consistent in this field through my final project.
+I have gained strong **hands-on experience** in intelligent robotic systems, from embedded programming and control systems to computer vision and ROS-based autonomy.
+I have led and contributed to several **national robotics competitions**, **real-world projects**, and **industry internships**, collaborating with both academic and professional partners in advancing robotics applications.

-I enjoy working at the intersection of hardware and intelligent software, building solutions that operate autonomously in complex environments.
-I am committed to continuous learning and excited to contribute to future innovations in the robotics and marine technology industries.
+My **ikigai is in robotics.** I believe robotics is the space where my skills, passion, and purpose converge.
+I aspire to become a **professional in robotics**, contributing not only in academia but also in industry, by building autonomous systems that bring real impact in complex environments.